The Dell XPS 13 has been my ultrabook of choice for a few years now.

 The fan profile of the 2018 XPS 13 rather favored low-noise over performance, and this time around the software allows the option to choose the operation mode you require for a specific task.
 That makes the 2019 XPS one of the fastest i7-8765U ultrabooks on the market, although the gains are small in synthetic tests and should be even smaller in real-life use.

-Moving on through the specs list, nothing has changed when it comes to the RAM or storage, except for the fact that you will be able to buy the 9380 with a 2 TB drive out of the box, if you want to.
+Moving on through the specs list, nothing has changed when it comes to the RAM or storage, except for the fact that you will be able to buy the 9380 with a 2 TB PCIe SSD out of the box this time around, if you want to.
 However, given Dell’s high upgrade prices and how easy it is to replace the storage yourselves, as well as the fact that you can get the convenience of using an SSD of your own choice, I doubt that’s something that would interest the vast majority of potential buyers.

 The XPS 13 9380 also remains one of the smallest laptops to offer two Thunderbolt 3 ports.
 They share a PCIe x4 connection, which makes the laptop a good hook-up for an external eGPU enclosure, especially when corroborated with the newer and slightly faster processors.
 Just keep in mind that connecting and using two TB3 peripherals at the same time will joggle the single PCIe x4 connection between the two.

-The 2019 XPS 13 still gets the same 52 Wh battery as before, with that neat battery indicator in the side.
-That’s enough for 6-8 hours of daily use on the UHD variants, am 9-11 hours on the FHD variants.
+The 2019 XPS 13 still gets the same 52 Wh battery as before, with that neat battery life indicator in the side.
+That’s enough for 6-8 hours of daily use on the UHD variants, am 9-11 hours on the FHD variants, even if Dell advertises “up to 21 hours of battery life” for the FHD display models.

-Not much has changed in terms of design and build either, but you will be able to get the XPS 13 9380 in a new color scheme, with the woven white interior and a more grippier silver (Frost) outer shell, alongside the black/silver and the white/gold schemes available for the 9370.
-A lot of people swear by the white finishing, by how it feels and fends of dirt and smudges, so I’d reckon this should appeal to some of you.
+Not much has changed in terms of design and build either.
+The 2019 model inherits the same chassis as the previous generation and still weighs around 2.7 pounds, but you will be able to get it in a new color scheme called Frost, with the woven artic white palm rest and a more grippier silver outer shell, alongside the black/silver and the white/Rose Gold schemes available for the 9370.
+A lot of people swear by the UV and stain resistant white woven finishing, by how it feels and fends of dirt and smudges, so I’d reckon this should appeal to some of you.
 I, for one, still prefer the looks of the darker carbon-fiber interior, even if it’s a smudge magnet and have to constantly rub it clean, but that’s just me.

 There are however at least two other notable changes that address two of the complaints around the 2017 XPS 13 version.
 First of all, the XPS 9380 now gets a webcam at the top of the screen.
 It’s still 720p, but Dell claims it’s their smallest and most capable camera ever, so hopefully, the quality is good.
 Update: It’s much of what you’d expect from a laptop camera these days, alright for occasional use in proper lit environments, but still fairly washed out and grainy (details).

-However, the top bezel is a little bit thicker now in order to accommodate this camera, and the 9380 no longer gets the set of IR Hello cameras available on the 9370, which means you’ll only have to rely on the Hello compatible finger sensor integrated within the power button.
+However, the 9380 no longer gets the set of IR Hello cameras available on the 9370, which means you’ll only have to rely on the Hello compatible fingerprint sensor integrated within the power button.
 For me, that’s not a thread-off worth taking, but judging by how many were complaining about that nose-cam on the previous generations, I reckon many of you might feel otherwise.

 New screen options

 In the past, touch was only an option on the high-res UHD screen, which surely is an excellent panel to look at, but at the same time a pricey upgrade that took a significant toll on battery life, that’s why I’m glad to see an FHD touch option this time around.
-In fact, this might well be my favorite novelty of the 9380, alongside the fact that the standard FHD screen option is now matte, and not covered with a layer of glossy glass as on the previous XPS 9370 version.
+In fact, this might well be my favorite novelty of the 9380, alongside the fact that the standard FHD screen option is now matte (with an anti-glare finishing), and not covered with a layer of glossy glass as on the previous XPS 9370 version.

 It’s also worth adding that the max-brightness is by-default reduced on battery, and you can deactivate this setting from the BIOS, where you’ll also find the option to deactivate Content Adaptive Brightness Control (CABC).